-Back in the days when Meghan Markle was a hollywood star with an instagram account, and not a Royal-to-be, her now deactivated insta account was filled with photos of her doing reformer pilates workouts and singing their praises.
+Back in the days when Meghan Markle was a hollywood star with an instagram account, and not a member of the Royal Family, her now deactivated insta account was filled with photos of her doing reformer pilates workouts and singing their praises.
 And I absolutely understand why.
 As someone who has had a love hate relationship with the gym, and a hate hate relationship with yoga (sorry I really did try to love it but couldn’t), it’s always been a battle to find something to help combat the South Aussie food and wine lifestyle I enjoy.
 That was of course, until I discovered Studio Pilates, which specialises in reformer pilates classes.

 Well as an advocate for reformer pilates, Meghan Markle has shown us why we should take a second look at this mysterious exercise regime, and to take note of its benefits.